 The Company recognizes an allowance for credit losses for financial assets carried at amortized cost to present the net amount expected to be collected as of the balance sheet date.
-Such allowance is based on the credit losses expected to arise over the life of the asset (contractual term) which includes consideration of prepayments and based on our expectation as of the balance sheet date.
-TDRs that will be executed.
+Such allowance is based on the credit losses expected to arise over the life of the asset (contractual term) which includes consideration of prepayments and renewal/extension options that are not accounted for as derivatives and are not unconditionally cancellable by the Company.